lamquangtruongnguyen/Project_Portfolio/README.md

 # Project_Portfolio
-These projects have been built along my journey of taking the Web Development Bootcamp on Udemy
+This is one among many projects I have done along the journey of taking the Web Development Bootcamp on Udemy.
+Bulma is the CSS framework used in this project.
+This is quite simple, therefore DOM manipulation is enough to perform activities in this project.